cortizaldana/Project-IT-Ecosystem-Explanation/README.md

 # DHCP (KEA)

-- Will provide IP addresses
+- Will provide IP addresses to each bridge
+- DHCP relay will be used to perform DORA
 - Keeps track of systems that have recieved IP addresses

 # DNS (BIND9)